Computations by fly-automata beyond monadic second-order logic: Application to graphs

-Let $H$ be a connected undirected graph.\ An induced subgraph of an undirected graph $G$ is $H$-\emph{induced} if it is isomorphic to $H$.
-A \emph{triangle} \ is thus a $K_{3}$-induced subgraph.\ Our objectives are to use FA to count and to enumerate the $H$-induced subgraphs of a given graph.
-The property of a set $X\subseteq V_{G}$\ that $G[X]\simeq H$ is MS\ expressible.\ Hence, automata that compute the functions $\#X."G[X]\simeq H"$ and $\mathrm{Sat} X."G[X]\simeq H"$ will give us the desired algorithms.
-The property $G[X]\simeq H$ implies that $X$ has fixed cardinality $|V_{H}|$.\ Hence, we can apply Corollary 19 (with the remark at the end of Section 4.1).
-However, a direct construction yields smaller automata.\ We do it on the example where $H$ is $House$, i.e., the graph $K_{5}$\ with vertices $1,2,3,4,5$ minus the four edges $1-4,1-5,3-4$ and $2-5$. \ \
+Let $H$ be a connected undirected graph.\ An induced subgraph of an undirected graph $G$ is $H$-\emph{induced} if it is isomorphic to $H$.\ We can use FA to count and enumerate the $H$-induced subgraphs of a given graph.
+The property of a set $X\subseteq V_{G}$\ that $G[X]\simeq H$ is MS\ expressible.\ Hence, automata that compute the functions $\#X.G[X]\simeq H$ and $\mathrm{Sat} X.G[X]\simeq H$ will give us the desired algorithms.
+The property $G[X]\simeq H$ implies that $X$ has fixed cardinality $|V_{H}|$.\ Hence, we can apply Corollary 18 and the following remark.
+However, a direct construction yields in general a smaller FA.\